smafraim/DL_Fashion-items-recognition/README.md

 - The model is trained on the training data with 7 epochs.

 ### 4. Evaluation & Analysis
-- Evaluated the trained model on the test data and calculate classification accuracy.
+- Evaluated the trained model on the test data and calculated classification accuracy that consisted of various matrices.
 - Generated a confusion matrix, a heatmap and a classification report for a more detailed analysis.

 ### 5. Saving and Deployment
-- The trained model is saved to a file  `model_nitex_task.h5` for future use.
+- The trained model is saved to a file  `model_nitex_task.h5` for future use especially for the evaluation file named `evaluation_model.py`
 - The instructions for deploying the model and making predictions are given below:

 ## Instructions